-The recoverable value of the M1 CGU as at 31 December 2023 was determined on a VIU basis using a DCF model.
+The recoverable value of the M1 CGU as at 31 December 2024 was determined on a value-in-use ("VIU") basis using a DCF model.

-The assessment of the VIU of M1 CGU as at 31 December 2023 required significant judgment in estimating the underlying assumptions including the revenue growth rate, long term growth rate and discount rate.
+The assessment of the VIU of M1 CGU as at 31 December 2024 required significant judgment in estimating the underlying assumptions including the revenue growth rate, long term growth rate and discount rate.
 Based on management's assessment, no impairment loss was recognised as the recoverable amount was estimated to be higher than the carrying value (including goodwill) of the M1 CGU.